orthecreedence/cl-async/future.md

 Sets up a function to handle events/errors that happen on a future.
 Note that events must be explicitely sent to a future via [signal-event](#signal-event).

-When there is ano event handler on a future, events are saved up until an event handler is attached, at which point the events will be sent to the handler in the order they were received.
+When there is no event handler on a future, events are saved up until an event handler is attached, at which point the events will be sent to the handler in the order they were received.